mcd500/arduino-commandliners/README.md

 ```
 will build the sources and write to dev board consequently.

-It is bellow for mass storage method of writing binary to STM32:
+Use bellow for mass storage method of writing binary to STM32:
 ```sh
 $ make -f Makefile-stm32 upload-mass
 ```